cmda-minor-web/progressive-web-apps-2223/course/week-3.md

 ## Exercises

-1. Optimize the performance (Critical Render Path) of your application
+1. Optimize the performance (Critical Rendering Path) of your application
 2. Install your app on an online web server

-### Exercise 1: Optimize the performance (Critical Render Path) of your application
+### Exercise 1: Optimize the performance (Critical Rendering Path) of your application

 Optimize 2 or more of these performance components: